 Stay 2 nights in Dunedin.

 Today join the Taieri Gorge Railway – one of the world’s great train trips and an experience not to be missed.
 Departing from Dunedin’s beautiful railway station the Taieri Gorge Railway begins its scenic journey into some of New Zealand’s most ever-changing, spectacular and iconic scenery.
 The train travels into the Taieri Gorge, a narrow and deep gorge carved out over aeons by the ancient Taieri River.
-The train negotiates the gorge with ease as it travels through ten tunnels and over countless bridges and viaducts.
+Negotiating the gorge with ease, the train travels through ten tunnels and over countless bridges and viaducts.
 The train will stop or slow down at various scenic points along the way for photos where you can disembark.
 Stand on the open

 Travel time Dunedin to Queenstown – 3.5 hours

 Drive through historic Central Otago, farm land, orchards and vineyards to reach Queenstown, New Zealand’s adventure capital of the world.

 Explore Queenstown in the afternoon with your guide.
 You have the option to visit the Kiwi Birdlife Park, the Underwater Observatory, or ride the Skyline Gondola to the top of Bob’s Peak for panoramic views over the Wakatipu Basin.

 Today join Nomad Safaris for their Nomad Safaris Skippers Canyon adventure – a half-day 4WD heritage tour that follows the rugged and once treacherous Skippers Road.
 The Skippers Canyon 4WD tour departs from Queenstown heading out towards Coronet Peak.
 As you head up the mountainside towards the entrance to this spectacular canyon you will stop at The Plane Table, which gives a stunning panoramic view of the Wakatipu Basin.